UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

     </div>

-2. Consider using `map` for each sol object and their convesion value, recall the slides from earlier, or...
+2. Consider using `map` for each sol object and their conversion value, recall the slides from earlier, or...

     <details>
     <summary>Suggested Code</summary>